gogeorge/EasyRegex/README.md

 <!-- add a gif -->

+Go to this [link](https://github.com/gogeorge/EasyRegex/blob/master/README-v1.md) for the documentation of v1.1 and below

 EasyRegex is a javascript library that is consisted of several string prototype methods that return regular expressions.
 The methods are easy to remember and have appropriate names for example:

 ```javascript